 DaDalt said that first hand experiences—like seeing a mountain peak or touching snow for the first time—helps new Canadians to develop a sense of belonging, and that it may be the first of many future experiences here throughout their lives.

-So far, 1,300 new Canadians have visited Banff on a Brewster Sightseeing tour.
+So far, over 1,600 new Canadians have visited Banff on a Brewster Sightseeing tour.
 They’ve summited Sulphur Mountain with the Banff Gondola and enjoyed a delicious lunch at the Elk + Avenue Hotel.
 On a recent trip, the families who joined the excursion ranged in age from 5 to 70 years old.
 There were families from 19 different countries including Syria, Eritrea, Iraq, Nigeria and Afghanistan.
 Some of the children had been in Canada for over a year, and some had arrived as recently as a month or two before.

 A recent survey of trip participants found that the program is accomplishing just that.
 Eighty percent of the survey participants said that they wouldn’t otherwise have been able to experience Banff and the Rockies.
 Ninety-six percent felt that they learned about the culture and history of Canada during the trip, and the same number felt more comfortable as newcomers in Canada after the trip.